Impact

 Risk and Exploitability

 The CVSS base score of 7.5 indicates medium‑high severity, reflecting that the vulnerability is exploitable without authentication and can lead to disclosure of secrets.
-The EPSS score is not available, so no current exploitation probability can be inferred from that metric.
+The EPSS score is 2%, indicating a low exploitation probability.
 The vulnerability is not listed in CISA’s KEV catalog.
 An attacker only needs network access to the publish port 6808 to enumerate and read arbitrary files; there are no preconditions beyond the publish mode being enabled, making the attack vector likely from externally reachable hosts or internal network scanners.
 The impact is confined to confidentiality loss and potential post‑exploitation capabilities for an attacker who can read sensitive files.

 OpenCVE Enrichment